OpenConextApps/php-voot-provider/README.md

 Fedora.

 # Apache
 There is an example configuration file in `docs/apache.conf`.

 On Red Hat based distributions the file can be placed in `/etc/httpd/conf.d/phpvoot.conf`.
+On Debian based distributions the file can be placed in `/etc/apache2/conf.d/phpvoot`.
 Be sure to modify it to suit your environment and do not forget to restart Apache.

-The install script from the previous section outputs a config for your system by replacing the `/PATH/TO/APP` with the actual directory.
+The install script from the previous section outputs a config for your system which replaces the `/PATH/TO/APP` with the actual directory.

 # Configuration
 In the configuration file `config/voot.ini` and `config/oauth.ini` various